Enhanced Variational Quantum Kolmogorov-Arnold Network: Result

 \section{Result}

-In this section, we show the EVQKAN result on fitting the elemental equation and classifying points on the 2D plane.
-The number of $ \phi $ s is 16 per layer, and the number of qubits, including ancillae, is 8, respectively.
+In this section, we show the EVQKAN result on fitting the elemental equation.
+Each layer consumes 16 angles $ \phi_{j w} $ generated from 4 trainable spline functions, giving 96 trainable parameters for the three-layer network, and the number of qubits, including ancillae, is 8.
 We performed the EVQKAN of the following equation on 10 sampled points and predicted the values of 50 test points after optimization by sampled points.

+Throughout, every method is run for ten independent attempts.
+We report the mean, the sample standard deviation and the 95\% confidence interval of the mean, and we test differences with the two-sided Mann-Whitney $ U $ test, quoting Cliff's $ \delta $ as the effect size.
+The attempts are independent runs rather than paired seeds, which is why an unpaired test is appropriate.
+We adopt this convention because the ranges of the methods compared here overlap substantially, so a comparison of means alone cannot distinguish a real separation from run-to-run scatter.